-Contrails are one of those aviation/weather phenomena that are so common we take them for granted.
+Contrails are an aviation/weather phenomena so common we take them for granted.
 Ever wondered how they are formed?
 Why do some contrails look different from others?
 Read on for a short, simplified-for-dummies lesson on contrail science!

 Let’s create some man-made fog!